-Creighton University has continued to show its leadership in pharmacy education by establishing the first web-based pathway to earn the Doctor of Pharmacy degree in 2001.
-This innovative pathway covers the same material as the traditional campus-based pathway, but allows students to take didactic classes over the Internet from wherever they live.
+Creighton University has continued to show its leadership in pharmacy education by establishing the first distance pathway to earn the Doctor of Pharmacy degree in 2001.
+This innovative pathway mirrors the traditional campus pathway, but allows students to take didactic classes over the Internet from wherever they live.
 In addition, students may be assigned to mentors in each course who will assist, guide and encourage them.
-Students are required to come to campus for a short time each summer semester to complete laboratory courses in an accelerated fashion.
-Clerkships are completed in the same manner as done with campus-based students.
+Students are required to come to campus for a short time each summer semester for hands-on laboratory experiences in an accelerated fashion.
+Rotations are completed in the same manner as done with campus students.